 As a result of these factors, the interest rates paid on BBB rated, Brazilian local debt exceed those demanded by investors in BBB rated Russian debt by over 500 bps, despite inflation in Russia that is 60 bps higher than in Brazil (Figure 3).
 The signaling has become so poor that investors now demand significantly more compensation to lend money to Brazil in BRL than they do to Greece in euros!

-A different approach Fortunately, Brazil has a number of attributes (including a healthy demographic profile and abundant natural resources wealth) which support the potential to generate strong economic growth and lower inflation.
+Fortunately, Brazil has a number of attributes (including a healthy demographic profile and abundant natural resources wealth) which support the potential to generate strong economic growth and lower inflation.
 In addition, because of its very low stock of foreign-currency-denominated and floating rate debt as a percent of GDP, high degrees of international reserves self-insurance, and a floating exchange rate that should naturally act to rebalance its economy, Brazil’s balance sheet is both very strong and resistant to shock.
 So despite the current malaise, change to a more robust path is readily achievable.